arnauddri/ng-json-prettifier/README.md

 ng-json-prettifier is a directive to customize your json in your web page.
 It provides much more flexibility than angular's built-in JSON filter as you can add classes to your JSON's keys and values and control the indentation and padding.

+It is different from just using " | json".
+It let's you apply custom markup to keys/values depending upon the value of the key/value.

 ### Install

 Via npm